cdibbs/angular-typed-storage/README.md

 # TypedStorage

-A typed wrapper for Storage implementations (localStorage or sessionStorage) that provides an easy way to store and retrieve nested models from browser storage.
+A typed wrapper for Storage implementations (local or session) that provides an easy way to store and retrieve nested models.

   * [Features](#features)
   * [What it is not (anti-features)](#what-it-is-not--anti-features-)